 I went straight back into the guest room that my daughter was in.
 She was still sleeping.
 I woke her up and gave her the medicine.
 I removed my coat and shoes and climbed in the bed with her.
 “Mom, what are you doing?”.
 “I'm laying down with you until you feel better”, I told her as I snuggled up next to her.
 As my daughter and I laid there together, we talked about all the cool things we had seen on the drive to Columbia and how nervous I was.
 I told her about the Walgreens cashier named Lewis.
 “You no what mom?”,my daughter said.
 “What's that”, I asked her.
 “At first I really thought you were going crazy with all the things you said you were seeing and hearing, it scared me a little.
 I can't explain the things you've seen and I don't understand none of it but I no it's real and I clearly understand that all of this was meant for you.
 I also no that us being here together means a lot to you and the future generations.
 What a cool story I will be able to share with my children some day.
 I am so proud of you right now Mom.
 I been listening to you talk about wanting to find your ancestors all my life and here you are on a different level of finding them.
 You never gave up and I will always admire you because of this.
 I don't want you to lay in this bed with me another minute.
 I want you to go with Paul as y'all planned.
 We've come to far for you to not go all the way.
 I will be fine” my daughter lectured me.
 I was a little hesitant to think about leaving her.
 “Mom, stop sitting there going back and forth in your head about leaving me for a few hours, remember our ancestors are looking over me too”, my daughter said with a smile.
 “Are you sure?”
 I asked my daughter.
 “I am sure mom because after the things I thought you wasn't going to see and you seen them, I'm a believer, so go mom”, my daughter said.

 I was relived that Paul's parents agreed to watch over my daughter while Paul and I embarked on this journey together.
 Paul and I got into his jeep and headed towards Sumter South Carolina.
 It was about a forty-five minute drive from Columbia South Carolina but with Paul’s heavy driving foot, I am sure we would get there in ten minutes.
 I looked out of the window trying to mentally take in every thing I laid my eyes on: the trees, buildings and even the signs I seen.
 I mentally never wanted to forget this journey.
 Paul told me that we would be entering into Sumter in five minutes.
 My heart began to beat rapidly as I saw the Sumter welcoming sign.
 I couldn't wait to fulfill our day itinerary: visit the Sumter County museum, the Limebacker plantation, the Concord Presbyterian Church and the Beulah A.M.E.
 Cemetery.
 A few minutes later Paul said, “We are now entering Sumter South Carolina.”
-The feeling was so unreal to me I would be finally driving down the road I took on ‘Google map’ for so long.
+The feeling was so unreal to me, I am finally driving down the road I took on ‘Google map’ for so long.
 I immediately whipped out my cell phone to record the moment.

 “The purple flowers on the left of us are called ‘Wisteria’, they bloom really nicely this time of the year”, Paul said.
 Looking at the beautiful purple flowers that lounged languorously over the row of trees, even from the passengers seat of Pauls jeeps, its charms were almost impossible to resist to pick.

 A few minutes later Paul and I pulled up to the Sumter County museum.
 The museum was a nice size two story house, that resembled the homes in the Fairmont Park section in Philadelphia.
 Before going in I had to stop and get a quick picture in front of the Sumter Museum to record the moment.
 When we entered the museum, I was surprised to see that it was pretty much set up like an actual home.
 Mrs. Deborah Watts the museum manager greeted us.
 “What is it that brought the two of you here to the Sumter Museum today?”, she asked.
 Paul and I looked at each other.
 “You tell her”, I said to Paul.
 “You tell her, Paul said to me.
 Mrs. Watts was looking back and fourth at Paul and I inquisitively.
 I spoke up.
 “Well, My name is Sharon Calvin and I am from Philadelphia.
 I've traced my maternal roots to Sumter South Carolina, I discovered my slave ancestors and this gentleman Paul Richbourg Walter is the descendant of the people who once owned my family.
-It took my thirteen years to get to this point.
+It took me thirteen years to get to this point.

 I have called this museum through out the years needing help with understanding how to read eighteen-century plat records.
 I was desperately trying to locate the plantation that my family once lived on.
 Mr. Charles the curator here has done a really good job educating me on how to read old maps over the phone.
 I want to personally thank him for all his time and to tell him Paul found the deed to the property”, I told Mrs. Watts.
 “Oh WoW!
 I've never heard a story like that”, Mrs. Watts said.
 “I'm sorry to say that Mr. Charles isn't here today”, Mrs. Watts said.
-Although I tried not to let it show that I was very disappointed my facial expressions never lie.
+Although I tried not to let it show that I was very disappointed but my facial expressions never lie.
 “Oh sweetie, don't look so sad, maybe you can come back on Monday to see him”, Mrs. Watts suggested. “ I'm leaving on Monday, but thanks anyway”, I said as I was turning to leave out the museum.
 “Wait.
 While you two are here, y'all should take a tour of the museum”, Mrs. Watts said.
 Paul and I looked at each other and we both agreed, even though we were pressed for time.
 The flat tire incident jammed my itinerary up.
 We agreed to the tour although we had to watch a twenty-five minute video about the history of Sumter first.
 Mrs. Watts led us into a small room right off the side of the museum entryway.
 The room had just enough space for the thirteen-inch VCR television, a small bookshelf, and two chairs that sat Paul and I. Before Mrs. Watts popped in the VCR tape for us, Paul asked her if she could look up a few of his ancestor's names in the museum files.
 Mrs. Watts agreed to look through their records for Paul while we watched the video.

 Twenty-five minutes later as the short video was ending, Mrs. Watts entered the small room as if on cue.
 Unfortunately she told Paul she couldn't find anything on the names he had given her in the museum records.
 So we proceeded on with the tour.
 "The museum is actually a complex of several small museums that transport you to different era’s of South Carolina.